How Classroom Door Lockdown Drills Save Students and Teachers’ Lives

-If there’s really no budget for additional lockdown devices for each classroom, initiate to buy and donate them for your school.
+If there’s really no budget for additional security devices for each classroom, initiate to buy and donate them for your school.
 Buy one for your child’s use.
 If you have some more budget to spare, donate The Sleeve to a couple of classrooms.

 As it is, purchasing The Sleeve is far more cost-saving than replacing all classroom door locks to fit it for lockdowns.
-Cost of changing the locks of the doors averages to $875 to $1075 per door.
+Cost of changing the locks of the doors averages from $875 to $1075 per door.
 Comparing it to The Sleeve at $83 per door, you can get the security at a fraction of the cost.

-Even better would be to talk to other parents and spearhead a fundraising activity to purchase enough lockdown devices for the entire school.
+Even better would be to talk to other parents and spearhead a fundraising activity to purchase enough security devices for the entire school.
 A fundraising activity allows other people, whether parents or friends, to contribute to improving the school’s lockdown drills.

 Talk to your child about classroom door lockdowns.